standrewsdigital/digital-pattern-library/src/docs/using.md

 There are two flavours of the JavaScript files that you can choose between.
 A combined JS file, `core.js`, that has all the JavaScript needed in one file, or a separate pattern-only JS file, `core-base.js`. `core.js` includes Bootstrap's JS code, jQuery and jQuery plugins in addition to pattern-related JavaScript.
 If you use `core-base.js`, you are responsible for ensuring that all required [JavaScript dependencies](dependencies.html) are included.
 See the `Gruntfile.js` to determine which additional JS pieces are rolled into `core.js`.

+## Type: Patterns or bootstrap-only CSS

+There are two flavours of the CSS files that you can choose between.
+A combined CSS file, `screen.css`, that has all the CSS needed in one file, or a separate Bootstrap-only CSS file, `screen-bootstrap-only.css`. `screen.css` includes CSS for the patterns laid out in the library in addition to the underlying custom Boostrap theme.
+The `screen-bootstrap-only.css` includes only the Bootstrap theme, meaning that patterns such as the header, footer, etc are not supported.

 ## Where: CDN or local

 ### Including core files from the CDN